babylonlabs-io/rollup-bsn-contracts/SPEC.md

   settings
 - `bsn_id`: String - The unique identifier for this BSN (e.g.,
   `op-stack-l2-11155420`)
+- `min_pub_rand`: u64 - The minimum number of public randomness values required for commitments

 **Validation Requirements:**
 1. **Admin Address Validation**: The `admin` parameter MUST be a valid Babylon address